atharphy/double_higgs_analysis/README.md

 - A function to draw the ROC curve and compute the AUC.
 - A function to visualize training accuracy and loss over epochs.
 - A function to plot the neural network discriminant for signal and background events, comparing training and test sets.

-These functions are used within the notebooks and should not require direct modification unless additional customization is needed.